TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/clients.md

         loadbalancer emulator: no errors
 ```

-## Connecting TLS Secured YugabyteDB cluster deployed by Helm Charts
+## Connecting TLS Secured ZNbaseDB cluster deployed by Helm Charts

-To start a YugabyteDB cluster with encryption in transit (TLS) enabled, follow the steps at [Google Kubernetes Service (GKE) - Helm Chart](/v2.2/deploy/kubernetes/single-zone/gke/helm-chart/) and set the flag `tls.enabled=true` in the helm command-line.
+To start a ZNbaseDB cluster with encryption in transit (TLS) enabled, follow the steps at [Google Kubernetes Service (GKE) - Helm Chart](/v2.2/deploy/kubernetes/single-zone/gke/helm-chart/) and set the flag `tls.enabled=true` in the helm command-line.

-For example, `helm install yugabyte --namespace yb-demo --name yb-demo --set=tls.enabled=true`.
+For example, `helm install ZNbase --namespace yb-demo --name yb-demo --set=tls.enabled=true`.

 ### Connect from within the Kubernetes cluster